 An intersection is an at-grade junction where two or more roads meet or cross.
 Intersections may be classified by number of road segments, traffic controls, and/or lane design.

-According to the National Highway Traffic Safety Association, about 40 percent of all auto accidents occur at intersections.
+According to the National Highway Traffic Safety Association, about 40 percent of all car accidents occur at intersections.
 This equates to more than 2.3 million intersection accidents, causing 7,000 fatalities and 700,000 injuries each year.

 Washington State Intersection Laws